canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 tags: productivity career
 ---

-Code reviews are a great tool to indentify bugs before the code head to the QA team or the clients.
+Code reviews are a great tool to identify bugs before the code head to the QA team or the clients.
 Sometimes you need another pair of eyes to spot unnoticed things.
-Also, they are great to keep the code clean as the project moves forward, spread knowledge inside a team and mentor newcomers or juniors.
-But, it's true that code reviews can be terse and frustating for the reviewer and the reviewee.
-No worries!
-Here, you have a collected list of tips and tricks for better code reviews.
+Also, code reviews are great to keep the code clean as the project moves forward.
+They help to spread knowledge inside a team and mentor newcomers or juniors.
+But, it's true that code reviews can be terse and frustrating for the reviewer and the reviewee. _No worries!_ Here, you have a collected list of tips and tricks for better code reviews.

 > TL;DR For the reviewer: be nice and remember you are reviewing the code, not the writer.
 For the reviewee: don't take it personal, every code review is an opportunity to learn.
 For all the dev team: reviews take time too, add them to the estimates.

 ## What to look for in a code review?

-_What should I look at?_ You're new to code reviews and you don't know what it's going to be review in the code you wrote?
-Or you have been asked to review somebody else's code, and you don't know what to look for?
+_What should I look at?_ Are you new to code reviews and you don't know what it's going to be reviewed in the code you wrote?
+Or have you been asked to review somebody else's code and you don't know what to look for?
 You can take a look at this:

 Does the code...